Federal Employee EEO and Civil Service Firm Protecting Your Rights

 A Martindale-Hubbell “AV” Eminent rated attorney, he personally responds to initial telephone inquiries from prospective clients.
 There is no charge for an initial telephone consultation at 404-262-6272.
 His law firm was established in 1974.

-Bev Bates has over 50 years of continuous legal experience.
+Bev Bates has been in private practice inh his firm since 1974.
 He served as assistant U.S. attorney for the Northern District of Georgia, primarily defending the United States and its agencies and officers in civil cases.
 He served a term as President of the Atlanta Chapter of the Federal Bar Association as well as other positions.
 He would directly handle your matter, not associates or paralegals.

 Facing challenges and actively developing new strategies to assist Clients